Several units and teams in the Ranger Division are charged with handling a variety of specialized functions:

 Texas Department of Public Safety to investigate offenses against public administration.

-To discuss public integrity or corruption allegations with a Texas Ranger near you, you may
+To discuss public integrity or corruption allegations with a Texas Ranger near you, contact your local Texas Ranger’s Office.

 To submit a complaint: